gosub-com/Zurfur/README.md

 #### Json

 `Json` is the built in Json object with support communication with JavaScript.
-Using an invalid index does not throw an exception, but instead returns a default empty object.
+Using an invalid key does not throw an exception, but instead returns a default empty object.

     var a Json = {"Hello":1, "World":2}